warrior1724/strongbolt/README.md

 Checkout our [minimal example app](https://github.com/AnalyticsMediaGroup/strongbolt_example) to try it out without the need to set it up yourself.

-Only works with Rails 4.
+Only works with Rails 4 and 5.

 ## Installation